jankoabel/english-dictionary/README.md

 A live demo of the React Dictionary App is available at [LINK TO LIVE DEMO](https://dictionary-react-app-kohl.vercel.app).

 # Credits
-- The dictionary app was created by [abrshewube](https://github.com/abrshewube) .
+- The dictionary app was created by [Abel Janko](https://github.com/jankoabel) .
 - The app uses the [Free Dictionary API](https://dictionaryapi.dev) for word information and the [Pexels API](https://www.pexels.com/api/documentation/) for images.

 # License